mydoge-com/dogecoin-js/README.md

-# dogecoin-js libdogecoin wrapper for Javascript
+# dogecoin-js libdogecoin wrapper for Javascript / Typescript

 ## Using the wrapper in Javascript / Typescript